rebleo/programming4artists/README.md

 * p5.js Constant and Math Functions

 ###### Assignment:
+* Make a generative sketch that is different every time the program runs.
+Use at least one FOR loop
 * Read Lev Manovich - Software Takes Command Chapter 1 - [Alan Kay’s Universal Media Machine](http://oldobjectsnewideas.com/p4a/SoftwareTakesCommand_1.pdf)
-* Make a generative sketch that uses at least one FOR loop

 ___
 ##### Week 5 -- February 28